ridhokhalis99/telegram-openai-bot/README.md

 - `/scan [description]`: Extract text from the provided image using optical character recognition and response to it.
 - `/help`: Get information on how to use the bot and its available commands.
 - `/end`: End the conversation with the bot.
+- `/transcribe`: Send a voice note without any commands to the bot, and it will perform transcription to extract words from the audio.

 ## Contributing